SUSSBIA/fabric-onboarding-experience/11-templates-checklists/checklists/workspace-access-checklist.md

 * [ ] Admin access is only considered for workspace owners, deputy workspace owners, or authorised administrators
 * [ ] The requested role is not higher than necessary
 * [ ] Elevated access is justified and documented
+* [ ] Item, report, or app sharing is considered where workspace membership is not needed

 ## 6. Data Sensitivity Check